activecat/dating-website-django/README.md

 Let's join me and contribute your idea, skill, experience, business perspective, administrator, facilitator, website users etc.

 We are using
-- Backend: Django (Python)
+- Backend: Django version 3.1.6 (Python version 3.8.5)
 - Front-end: HTML5 / CSS / Pure JavaScript
-- Database: PostgreSQL
+- Database: sqlite3 (will migrate to PostgreSQL)

 Also join our Facebook group at https://web.facebook.com/groups/builddating